advaitkunte/modem-restart/README.md

 modem-restart
 =============

-Python script to restart modem and check if internet is up
+Python script to restart modem D-Link GLB-802C and check if internet is up